Daidai1031/Interactive-Lab-Hub/Lab 3/README.md

 ### Storyboard

-**Concept at a glance**

-Who: busy student/professional who often forgets a daily pill.

-What: voice device with one big confirm button + LED ring + small display (optional).
-Local wake word (“Hey Remi”).

-Why: reduce missed doses; make adherence quick and friendly without opening an app.

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)

+**Concept at a glance**

+**Who:** busy student/professional who often forgets a daily pill.

+**What:** voice device with one big confirm button + LED ring + small display (optional).
+Local wake word (“Hey Remi”).

+**Why:** reduce missed doses; make adherence quick and friendly without opening an app.

 \*\***Post your storyboard and diagram here.**\*\*